linas/glextrusion/README.md

 Obtaining OpenGL
 ----------------
-OpenGL is available on most UNIX(R) workstations, as well as OS/2(R) and Windows NT.
+OpenGL is available on most UNIX(R) workstations, as well as OS/2(R) and Windows.
 Contact your workstation vendor for more information; the URL http://www.opengl.org/ points to a variety of information, including a list of OpenGL vendors.